mlggaray/HTG_Analysis/README.md

 # HTG_Analysis
 ## HTG analysis of Sarcoidosis, Cocci and TB

-### This directory contains the scripts necessary to reproduce the results from the manuscript "Differential transcriptomics in sarcoidosis lung and lymph node granulomas with comparison to pathogen-specific granulomas" The data required to reproduce the results are from Human subjects and consequently you need to contact Dr. Casanova at ncasanova@arizona.edu.
+### This directory contains the scripts necessary to reproduce the results from the manuscript "Differential transcriptomics in sarcoidosis lung and lymph node granulomas with comparison to pathogen-specific granulomas" The data required to reproduce the results are from Human subjects and consequently you need to contact Dr. Casanova at ncasanova@arizona.edu and request the data.

 ### To be able to run this program you need to clone this repository into a linux machine.